-Species: Cathartes aura, Turkey Vulture • Born: 1985 • Gender: Male • Disability: Human Imprint
+Species: Cathartes aura, Turkey Vulture • Hatch Year: 1985 • Gender: Male • Disability: Human Imprint

 George was found in 1985 wandering around after both of his parents had been killed.
 He was subsequently rescued and taken to the Memphis Zoo.
 Unfortunately, George imprinted on the humans who cared for him, making it impossible for him to be successfully released into the wild.
 George now has a permanent home at the American Eagle Foundation.
 At the impressive age of 32 years, he returned to his former glory to be frequently appearing star in the AEF’s ‘Wings Of America’ birds-of-prey show at Dollywood after several years of primarily residing at AEF headquarters.
 He enjoys walking around the barn while AEF staff keep a close eye on him.
 He likes to show off his 5 to 6-foot wingspan to tour groups visiting the AEF or onstage at Dollywood.